dewan-ahmed/harness-lab/README.md

    ./podinfo
    ```

 4. Open your browser and navigate to [http://localhost:9898](http://localhost:9898) to see the app running version `6.6.1`.
+(THIS DIDN'T WORK FOR ME)

 ### Create gitspaces for VS Code Browser

+Make sure to merge your master branch into your feature branch before continuing.

 1. Create a gitspaces for the `podinfo/feature` branch and open it in VS Code Browser.
 2. Make a change to `pkg/version/version.go` and update the version to **6.6.2**.
 Save the file.